reshmaq/docker-ecr-github-action/README.md

 **_Step #4_**
 **4.1: Develop GitHub Actions Workflow**
     - Create a .github/workflows directory in your repository.
+    -The workflow consists of several steps, each performing a specific task.Key steps include checking out the code, configuring AWS credentials, logging in to Amazon ECR, and building/pushing the Docker image.
     - Inside this directory, add a YAML file (e.g., main.yml) to define the workflow.
     ```
+              yaml
                       name: Build and push image to ECR

                       on:
                         push